 Price: Redshift vs Snowflake

-At a very high level, we took a look at pricing models from both Redshift and Snowflake and found that Redshift is often less expensive than Snowflake for on-demand pricing.
-Additionally, with their 1-year and 3-year Reserved Instance (RI) pricing customers can get additional savings compared to standard on-demand rates.
+At a very high level, we took a look at pricing models from both Redshift and Snowflake and found that Redshift is often less expensive than Snowflake for on-demand use.
+That said, it’s important to note that major data warehouse players like BigQuery, Redshift, and Snowflake each have different pricing models.

 Redshift charges per-hour per-node, which covers both computational power and data storage.
 With Redshift, you can calculate the monthly price by multiplying the price per hour by the size of the cluster and the number of hours in a month.

 Redshift Monthly Price = [Price Per Hour] x [Cluster Size x [Hours per Month]

 Snowflake’s pricing depends heavily on your usage pattern.
 Since data storage is decoupled from the computational warehouses, the two are billed separately.
 Snowflake offers a dynamic pricing model—clusters will stop when no queries are running and automatically resume when they are, and they can flexibly resize themselves based on a changing workload.
 This can potentially save you money when query load decreases.

 As examples, and using the US as a reference, Snowflake storage costs begin at a flat rate of $23/TB, average compressed amount, per month accrued daily.
 Meanwhile, compute costs $0.00056 per second, per credit, for their Snowflake On Demand Standard Edition.
 But this is where things can get a bit confusing: Snowflake offers seven different tiers of computational warehouses.
 The smallest cluster, X-Small, costs one credit per hour, or $2/hour.
 At each level, the number of credits per hour doubles.

 In the end, when comparing Amazon Redshift’s 2, 4, and 8 node DC2.8XL clusters with equivalently sized Medium, Large and X-Large Snowflake configurations: